arthur-user/Envelope-Budgeting-API/README.md

 ## Possible extensions for the API:

-- To bolster user security, add authentication and authorization
+- Add authentication and authorization in order to strengthen user security
 - Establish a new API endpoint where users can add a single balance that's shared across several envelopes